 Children 12 and under, Metrorail Golden Passport and Patriot Passport holders.

 Residents of Coconut Grove in the 33133 zip code is $5 per person per day (valid state issued ID is required; 1 ticket per ID).

 How is the Festival Funded?

 The Coconut Grove Arts Festival® is produced by the Coconut Grove Arts & Festival Historical Association, Inc., a non-profit organization that receives no commission from the sale of artwork.
 A portion of the proceeds from Festival admissions benefits the Coconut Grove Arts and Historical Association, which funds year-round arts programs benefitting a scholarship fund that creates opportunities for Miami-Dade County’s talented students to continue their art education.
-The Association also maintains the Coconut Grove Arts Festival Gallery I and II, and presents special exhibitions throughout the year.
+The Association also maintains the Coconut Grove Arts Festival Gallery, and presents special exhibitions throughout the year.
 Since its inception in 1963, the Association has awarded more than $100,000 in scholarships to students who attend fine arts programs.